pauldorman/ubuntu-ppa/README.md

 0. `tar cvzf planck_2.<x>.<y>.orig.tar.gz planck`

 > To check that there are no problems building in a sandbox, unarchive the above into a new directory in `/tmp`, `export HOME=/sbuild-nonexistent`, and try `script/build-sandbox`.

+If a release has already been made for the desired release version, and a release for a new Ubuntu version is desired, use the existing `planck_2.<x>.<y>.orig.tar.gz` file.
+(Go onto LaunchPad and download a previous copy if needed.)

+If the `planck` tree is no longer available:

+0. `tar xvzf planck_2.24.0.orig.tar.gz`

 ## Configure PPA Build Files